RishitaReddyChilla/Angular-conFusion-Application/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+- Copy all the files from dist/ directory and paste inside the 'json-server/public/' directory.
+- Navigate to `http://localhost:3000/` to view the application.

 ## Running unit tests